 Cold pressed coconut oil can also be used topically, and makes an excellent skin cream and deep hair conditioner, and is excellent for healing and soothing skin conditions like eczema, dermatitis and psoriasis.
 In addition, cold pressed coconut oil helps to fight and decrease acne break outs, and helps to diminish the appearance of stretch marks, scars and wrinkles.
 It can also be used to treat diaper rash and cradle cap on babies.
 Cold pressed coconut oil is excellent for cooking and baking; it makes an excellent cooking oil and a fantastic substitute for shortening, lard, butter and margarine in baking.
 It also makes a great daily health supplement and is superb for oil pulling.
 Cold pressed coconut oil can also be used as a daily health supplement for pets, and used on them topically to treat skin conditions, insect bites and wounds.

 One of the best cold pressed coconut oils on the market is Nutiva Organic Extra Virgin Coconut Oil.
 It is not only cold pressed to retain its natural healthy benefits, but it is also 100% USDA certified organic, GMO free and virgin.
 Nutiva Organic Extra Virgin Coconut Oil is excellent for cooking and baking, has a light coconut flavor and scent, and makes a superb daily health supplement.
-It is available in some grocery stores and health food stores, and online at stores like Amazon.
+It is available in some grocery stores and health food stores, and online.

 Expeller Pressed Vs. Cold Pressed Coconut Oil